Meetjain1/VoteOn/README.md

-# VoteOn (The Perfect Decentralized Election System on ETH)
+# VoteOn (The Perfect Decentralized Election System on Ethereum)

 #### VoteOn offers a secure and transparent solution for modern elections.
 By harnessing the power of Ethereum’s blockchain, this system creates tamper-proof voting records, allowing users to cast votes remotely while ensuring anonymity and preventing fraud.
 This innovative project represents a step forward in trustworthy, decentralized voting, making it ideal for secure and fair electoral processes.